 The following personal reflection on the educational advantages and disadvantages to SecondLife (SL) are based on a single-user’s online experience.
-In the era of massive multiplayer role-playing games where participants interact in-world in groups (study hall, computer lab, or arcade) as well as online, the following advantages could increase and the disadvantages could decrease.
+In the era of massively multiplayer role-playing games where participants interact in-world in groups (study hall, computer lab, or arcade) as well as online, the following advantages could increase and the disadvantages could decrease.

 Disadvantages to SL include the requirements for high-end technical hardware and a specific skill set that can only be learned within the virtual environment (VE).
 I advocate for the education of the masses in accordance with Paolo Freire.
 Because SL requires a certain bandwidth capability and computer graphic cards for participation, this creates a barrier for some students.

-Secondly, the skill set to function in SL can only be found in this environment, so there is little opportunity to transfer previous knowledge.
+Second, the skill set to function in SL can only be found in this environment, so there is little opportunity to transfer previous knowledge.
 Perhaps there are games that have the same functions that would make this possible.
 SL requires learning by trail and error, which hinges on the motivation and personality of a learner.
 I’m an adventurer type (global learner), so I don’t mind trying and failing.
 However, from experience as an educator, not all student have the same will or ease.
-For instance, an analytical learner would need lots of demonstration videos and the rules prior to logging in.
-Therefore learning preferences should be considered in VEs.
+For instance, an analytical learner would need lots of demonstration videos and the rules prior to login.
+Therefore, learning preferences should be considered in VEs.

 The affordance of trying new skills in a simulated environment, especially if that skill may be a dangerous one in real life, is a great advantage.
 For example, in the Health Workforce Australia document (Walsh, 2010), the use of MUVEs was proposed as instrumental for education in dentistry: